+EDI transactions are a type of electronic commerce that companies use for transactions such as when one company wants to electronically send a purchase order to another.
 EDI transactions were designed to be independent of the communications used by companies or the software technology that generates the EDI data.

-However there are standards which determine how each message should be formatted.
+EDI works based on standards which determine how each message should be formatted.

 The implementation of EDI is important for companies as it can significantly reduce the cost of sending documents.

 A paper purchase order requires resources to print the document, fax it, or post it to the vendor.
 EDI automatically sends the electronic document to the vendor thus reducing the cost of sending the PO.
 Studies of the cost savings of implementing EDI have been performed, including a report from the Aberdeen group in 2008, which highlighted that in the US it cost $37.45 to produce and send a paper PO, while it only cost $23.83 to send it using EDI.

 Not all companies use EDI.
 There is a cost to implement and maintain the technology required to perform EDI.
 Each trading partner that a company wants to use EDI with may require resources to set up and this can be cost-prohibitive for smaller companies or companies without technical resources.

 Some companies who profess to use EDI may receive orders electronically but are unable to automatically load those orders into their sales systems.
 The EDI orders are printed out and manually entered into their computer systems.

 This situation is common where companies have aging order systems that do not have the capability to accept or generate EDI orders.